spectralDNS/shenfun/README.rst

 .. image:: https://cdn.jsdelivr.net/gh/spectralDNS/spectralutilities@master/figures/torus2.png
     :alt: Solution of Poisson's equation on the surface of a torus

-For a more psychedelic experience, have a look at the simulation of the Ginzburg-Landau equation on the sphere:
+For a more psychedelic experience, have a look at the `simulation <https://github.com/spectralDNS/shenfun/blob/master/demo/Ginzburg_Landau_sphere_IRK3.py>`_ of the Ginzburg-Landau equation on the sphere (click for Youtube-video):

 .. image:: https://cdn.jsdelivr.net/gh/spectralDNS/spectralutilities@master/figures/GLimage.png
     :target: https://youtu.be/odsIoHVcqek